apache/spark/docs/tutorial.rst

 just a configuration file specifying the DAG's structure as code.
 The actual tasks defined here will run in a different context from the context of this script.
-Different tasks run on different workers at different point it time, which means this script cannot be directly to cross communicate between tasks for instance.
+Different tasks run on different workers at different points in time, which means that this script cannot be used to cross communicate between tasks.
 Note that for this purpose we have a more advanced feature called ``XCom``.

-People sometimes think of the DAG definition file as a place where they can do some actual data processing, that is not the case at all!
+People sometimes think of the DAG definition file as a place where they can do some actual data processing - that is not the case at all!
 The script's purpose is to define a DAG object.
 It needs to evaluate quickly (seconds, not minutes) since the scheduler will execute it periodically to reflect the changes if any.